google-marketing-solutions/feedgen/README.md

 - **Output: Color**: Black
 - **Score**: 1
-- Reasoning: This is the best possible scenario; we optimised the title and filled feed attribtues gaps, a score of 1 is definitely well-deserved.
+- Reasoning: This is the best possible scenario; we optimised the title and filled feed attribute gaps, a score of 1 is definitely well-deserved.

 So in summary, the scoring systems works as follows: